-You don’t have to be out late to go stargazing just now month as December is the month of the Winter Solstice and when we have our Shortest Day with under 7 hours of daylight.
+You don’t have to be out late to go stargazing this month because December is the month of the Winter Solstice and when we have our shortest day with under 7 hours of daylight.
 Although most of the bright stars are now missing from our sky, it is a good time to spot the Andromeda Galaxy, the closest spiral galaxy to our own galaxy, the Milky Way.
-Mars is a planet to watch because, on the morning of 8 December, it will disappear behind the Moon for about an hour during a rare lunar occultation (something that has not been visible from the British Isles since 1952).
-We also have the Geminids meteor shower peaking on the afternoon of 14 December.
-It may be possible to see up to 120 meteors an hour in the few hours before moonrise on either the 13 December or 14 December, so look out for them then.
+All the planets, except for Mars will be visible during the hours of darkness this month and can be spotted with a pair of binoculars or a telescope.
+Finally, we have the Geminids meteor shower peaking on the morning of 14 December and with no Moon in the sky to spoil the show, it may be possible to see up to 120 meteors an hour, so do look out for them then.

 This month the sun sets around 4:00 pm and the stars and the constellations start to become visible from about 6:00 pm.
 As with November, there is a great signpost in the form of the Square of Pegasus to help you find your way around the sky.
 It is a huge square made up of four stars of nearly equal brightness: Scheat, Alpheratz, Markab and Algenib and you should be able to see it high up in the south, above Jupiter in the early evening sky.